ABA Data Collection Methods: Types, Examples, and Best Practices

 Duration measures how long a behavior lasts from start to finish.
 This method is useful when the length of the behavior matters more than the number of times it happens.

 For instance, a provider may record how long a tantrum continues during a session.
-Duration is often used in data collection for ABA when working on behaviors such as crying, task engagement, or time spent off task.
+Duration tracking is often used in data collection in ABA when working on behaviors such as crying, task engagement, or time spent off task.

 Latency records the time between a direction or cue and the start of the behavior.
 This method helps clinicians understand how quickly a client responds.